grisu/gricli/src/main/resources/help/commands/submit.md

     &          : Specifies asynchronous execution.

-If & is specificed the command will run in the background.
+If & is specified the command will run in the background.

 Example usage: